ME-ICA/tedana/docs/governance.rst

 - Maximize the `bus factor`_ of the project.
 - Acknowledge the leadership and time multiple people contribute to our community without demanding more time than any individual can offer.
-  Dividing leadership responsabilies into multiple smaller roles also makes it easier to encourage new people to take on a leadership role without fearing that too much work will be required of them.
+  Dividing leadership responsabilities into multiple smaller roles also makes it easier to encourage new people to take on a leadership role without fearing that too much work will be required of them.
 - Openness as a priority: